MicrosoftDocs/powerapps-docs/powerapps-docs/user/run-app-client.md

 ms.topic: quickstart
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 01/24/2018
+ms.date: 03/07/2018
 ms.author: sharik

 ---
-# Quickstart: Run a canvas-based app on a mobile device
+# Quickstart: Run a canvas app on a mobile device
-When you create a canvas-based or model-driven app, or an app creator shares an app with you, you can run that app on Windows, iOS, Android, or in a web browser.
-In this quickstart, you'll learn how to run a canvas-based app on a mobile device.
+When you create an app, or an app creator shares an app with you, you can run that app on Windows, iOS, Android, or in a web browser.
+In this quickstart, you'll learn how to run a canvas app on a mobile device.
 Apps running on a mobile device can take advantage of the device's capabilities, such as location services and camera.

 To follow this quickstart, if you're not signed up for PowerApps, [sign up for free](https://web.powerapps.com/signup?redirect=marketing&email=) before you begin, and then download PowerApps from the Windows Store, the App Store, or Google Play onto an iPhone, iPad, or Android device running a [supported operating system](../canvas-apps/limits-and-config.md).
-Also, make sure you have access to a canvas-based app that you built, or that someone else built and shared with you.
+Also, make sure you have access to a canvas app that you built or that someone else built and shared with you.

 ## Open PowerApps and sign in
 Open PowerApps on your mobile device and sign in using your Azure Active Directory credentials.